RandomInternetPreson/Lucid_Vision/README.md

 pip install pexpect
 ```

 3. Update the transformers library using the cmd_yourOShere.sh/bat file (so either cmd_linux.sh, cmd_macos.sh, cmd_windows.bat, or cmd_wsl.bat) and entering the following lines.
 If you run the update wizard after this point, it will overrite this update to transformers.
-The newest transformes package has the libraries for paligemma, which the code needs to import regardless of wheather or not you are intending to use the model.
+The newest transformes package has the libraries for paligemma, which the code needs to import regardless of whether or not you are intending to use the model.

 ```
 pip uninstall transformers -y